gustavokuklinski/aeon.ai/README.md

 ## Installation

-AEON uses Python and requires a virtual environment.
+AEON uses Python with virtual environment and `git lfs` installed.

-Use the script `./aeon.py` to set up your virtual environment and install all necessary pip dependencies.
+Use the script `./install.py` to set up your virtual environment and install all necessary pip dependencies.

-Before cloning, make sure you have `git lfs` installed.

 ```shell
 /$ git lfs install